jalombar/starsmasher/Data_visualization/Readme.md

 jsplash
 ```
 If everything went well, it should now appear the splash's home and you'll be able to use the easier command "jsplash" to read the data of StarSmasher.

-# Install SPLASH (old way)
-You shouldn't need this nowday, but we keep the files there to prevent any inconvenience
-With the old way, you have to install the version 2.5.0 of the 1st february 2020, but with some changes.
-When you are going to install SPLASH (as described in the last paragraph), you must substitute the "Makefile" of the SPLASH folder called "build" with the Makefile of this folder.
-You have also to add the file "read_data_jamiesph.f90" in the folder of SPLASH repository called "src".

-If everything went fine, it should be added a command called "jsplash" to your terminal.

 # How to use SPLASH to read Starsmasher's files.